Cervical Disc Herniation

 View Patient Education

-Herniated nucleus pulposus is prolapse of an intervertebral disk through a tear in the surrounding annulus fibrosus.
-The tear causes pain due to irritation of sensory nerves in the disk, and when the disk impinges on an adjacent nerve root, a segmental radiculopathy with paresthesias and weakness in the distribution of the affected root results.
+Herniated cervical disc is prolapse of the nucleus pulposus of the intervertebral disc through a tear in the surrounding annulus fibrosus.
+The tear causes pain due to irritation of sensory nerves in the disc, and when the disc impinges on an adjacent nerve root, a segmental radiculopathy with paresthesias and sometimes weakness in the distribution of the affected root results.
 Diagnosis is usually confirmed by MRI or CT.
 Treatment of mild cases is with analgesics, activity modification, and physical therapy.
-Bed rest is rarely indicated.
 Patients with progressive or severe neurologic deficits, intractable pain, conservative treatment failure, or cervical myelopathy may require immediate or later elective surgery (eg, diskectomy, laminectomy).

 Radiculopathy occurs when the herniated nucleus compresses or irritates the nerve root.
 Posterior protrusion may compress the cord in the cervical, thoracic, or upper lumbar spine or the cauda equina, especially in a congenitally narrow spinal canal (spinal stenosis).
 In the cervical spine, the C6 and C7 nerves are most commonly affected.